soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2EÜ2_Modellieren-CIDOCCRM_en.md

 ---

-## From the conceptual model to a formal ontology
+## From the Conceptual Model to a Formal Ontology

 During the exercise, we will move between three levels: